Best short-scale electric guitars of 2023

-In the world of electric guitar, short scale guitars have carved out a reputation for offering players a leaner, snappier, and overall easier playing experience.
+In the world of electric guitars, the best short-scale electric guitars have carved out a reputation for offering players a leaner, snappier, and overall easier playing experience.
 While it’s true that the smaller form and shorter neck can make these instruments ideal for taking on the road or for players with smaller hands, their unique benefits don’t end there.
 Short-scale guitars are in many ways literally easier to play than traditional guitars, thanks largely to their shorter strings, which in turn are held under relatively less tension.
-The result is a smooth, easy to manipulate string held over a more compact neck with less distance to reach between frets.
+The result is a smooth, easy-to-manipulate string held over a more compact neck with less distance to reach between frets.
 Whether you’re looking for your first instrument or aiming to add to your collection, a short-scale electric guitar should be on your shortlist.

 Here are some of the best short-scale electric guitars currently available.

 The Fender Mustang is an iconic short-scale guitar that’s just been reissued in Fender’s new Player series of instruments.
 It’s a pleasure to play.
 Cherished and popularized throughout history by many industry players including Kurt Cobain of Nirvana, this updated Mustang is a fitting homage to the original at an affordable price point.
 Its scale length is 24 inches and it’s fitted with a C-shaped maple neck and a 9.5-inch radius fretboard.
 The body is shaped by hand to the original specifications, and the Player Series pickups offer a subtle, modern twist on the classic Mustang tone.

 Best for jazz and blues: Kay Reissue 1957 Barney Kessel 6 String Hollow-Body Electric Guitar